GibilGibil

 • Your project fits in 4 vCPU / 16 GB / 30 GB

-• You don't need to run parallel sessions simultaneously
+• You don't need parallel sessions beyond the Routines cap

 • You're comfortable with code running on Anthropic infrastructure